Compost is a nutrient rich soil amendment that enhances plant growth.

 Composting prevents pollution.

-- Compost reduces the need for chemical fertilizers, which reduces pollution from the runoff of agri-chemicals.
+- Using compost reduces the need for chemical fertilizers, which reduces pollution.

 - Compost is nutrient-rich organic matter that can be added to soils to grow vegetables, fruits, flowers, trees, shrubs, and other plants.